 If this cheaper phone had a gross margin of just 20% (implying a profit per device $200 to $250 lower than the average iPhone sold today), cannibalization of high-end iPhones could more than offset the benefit of restarting unit sales growth.
 Apple therefore needs to find a formula that would allow it to introduce a cheaper iPhone and grow its global market share while minimizing cannibalization of high-end iPhone sales.

-BlackBerry's plan That's where following Research In Motion Ltd (NASDAQ:BBRY)'s lead could prove useful.
+That’s where following Research In Motion Ltd (NASDAQ:BBRY)’s lead could prove useful.
 BlackBerry recently unveiled its first lower-priced smartphone running the new BB10 OS.
-The Q5, announced at this week's BlackBerry Live conference, will be very similar to BlackBerry's Q10 high-end smartphone, but it will use some cheaper components.
+The Q5, announced at this week’s BlackBerry Live conference, will be very similar to BlackBerry’s Q10 high-end smartphone, but it will use some cheaper components.

 However, BlackBerry isn’t planning a global rollout for the Q5 (at least not yet).
 According to the company’s press release, “The new BlackBerry Q5 smartphone will be available in selected markets in Europe, the Middle East, Africa, Asia (including the Asia-Pacific region), and Latin America.”